noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 You are fully responsible for each of your words and actions.
 You need to be very careful with the tone of your voice.]

-[C-Cath…...
+[C-Cath...
 Princess Cattleya.
 We’re in front of Miyama-san now, so can you excuse me for now?]

 [I know that.
 That’s why I’m letting you get away with just this.]